-In accordance with Qatar Commercial Companies Law No. 11 of 2015 and the Company's Articles of Association, 10% of the profit of the Company for the year should be transferred to the legal reserve until such reserves reach 50% of the issued share capital.
+In accordance with Qatar Commercial Companies Law No. 11 of 2015, as amended by Law number 8 of 2021, and the Company's Articles of Association, 10% of the profit of the Company for the year should be transferred to the legal reserve until such reserves reach 50% of the issued share capital.
 During 2008, an amount of QR.
 5,494,137 thousand, being the net share premium amount arising out of the rights issue, was transferred to legal reserve.
 During 2012, an amount of QR.
 5,940,145 thousand, being the net share premium amount arising out of the rights issue, was transferred to legal reserve.